kmehltretter82/frama-c-linux/plugins/kernel_checks/README.md

 statements, and reports exactly one violation at `kfree_skb(reply)`.
 Both runs have the same two unrelated Eva alarms.

+The ARM64 KVM harness at `kernel-harnesses/arm64_kvm_fw_reg.c` includes the complete current `arch/arm64/kvm/hypercalls.c` translation unit and replays Linux fix `a25bc8486f9c0`.
+Its modeled successful `copy_from_user()` requires both copy extents to be valid.
+With a userspace-selected 16-byte register size, the historical vulnerable prefix produces one invalid destination precondition;
+the actual current function's 8-byte size guard produces none.
+Focused reduced before/after tests enforce the same result under `gcc_arm64`.

+Map the exact `hypercalls.c` Kbuild command as above, then select either `frama_c_arm64_kvm_fw_reg_before` or `frama_c_arm64_kvm_fw_reg_fixed` with `-main`, and run Eva with `-machdep gcc_arm64 -eva-slevel 10`.
+The former is a reduced historical prefix inside the complete current translation unit; it is not a historical kernel checkout.

-This establishes the checker on one explicit allocation-failure scenario, not whole-kernel analysis coverage.
-The harness supplies selected objects and API outcomes, and the allocation is forced to fail.
+The Open vSwitch result establishes the checker on one explicit allocation-failure scenario, not whole-kernel analysis coverage.
+Its harness supplies selected objects and API outcomes, and the allocation is forced to fail.
 Generic callback entry states, other outcomes, concurrency, and full ownership semantics remain outside this result.
 A zero count from a shallow direct translation-unit run remains inconclusive.
+The KVM result likewise covers one oversized-register success path; it does not prove all ioctl inputs or model unrelated ARM64 architectural effects.